mikemathu/Cards/README.md

 - Responsible for data persistence concerns.
 - **Directories**:
-  - `Configurations`: Entity configurations for mapping domain entities to the database schema.
+  - `Configurations`: Entity configurations for mapping `Cards.Domain` `Entities` to the database schema.
   - `Extensions`: Extension methods relevant to persistence operations.
   - `Migrations`: Database migration scripts for managing schema changes.
   - `Repositories`: Implementations of `Contracts` interfaces defined in the `Cards.Domain` layer.